 Elliot Smith knows that tears, like words, tell stories.
 And he has learned how to listen to both.

-Sitting with a nurse after her shift at Kettering Medical Center, Elliot listens as she struggles to speak through her mask and her anguish.
+Sitting with a nurse after her shift at Kettering Health Main Campus, Elliot listens as she struggles to speak through her mask and her anguish.

 A newer nurse, she began her career with her mind and hands ready to care for patients.
-But by the winter of 2021, the COVID-19 pandemic has overwhelmed her soul.
+But by the winter of 2021, the COVID-19 pandemic had overwhelmed her soul.

 She, like many medical staff, feels weariness setting into her bones.
 She’s given everything for months, pushing against the microscopic enemy with one hand and trying to care for patients and their families with the other.
 Today, she feels the pandemic pushing back.
 And she’s losing her footing.